whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 The only problem?

-At this point you are not removing the allergens…
+At this point, you are not removing the allergens…

 …but stirring them so **they become airborne**.